GabrielRips/desktop-agent/README.md

 ## How It Works

-1. **Wake Word Detection**: The app continuously listens for the "Hey Rhasspy" wake word using openwakeword
+1. **Wake Word Detection**: The app continuously listens for the "Co Brain" wake word using openwakeword
 2. **Speech Transcription**: When the wake word is detected, it starts recording and transcribing speech using Deepgram
 3. **ChatGPT Processing**: The final transcription is sent to ChatGPT for processing
 4. **Response Display**: ChatGPT's response is displayed in the conversation interface